 2. Mix it up: Overdid it on the contour?
 Just add some of the matte highlighter to add some extra light—or, mix the two shades together for a more subtle contour.
 “Think of it as dipping your toe in,” Lucero says.

 Who: Jake Bailey, celebrity and editorial makeup artist

 Worked with: Katy Perry, Selena Gomez, Chrissy Teigen

 Bailey says these cheek palettes are his current go-to because the colors are perfect and blend beautifully.
 “I’m getting a lot of use out of the palest palette,” he says.
 “It’s hard to find a contour color that doesn’t look too obvious on fairer skin tones.
 This one is perfect for subtle shading.”
 Another reason?
 These palettes give the most natural shading in person and on camera.
 “A good contour shade should essentially be the color of a shadow…the problem is that ‘shadow’ colored shades tend to be a little gray,” he explains.

 “I look for shades that are balanced with just the right amount of warmth to make the contour appear more natural.”

-2. Prioritize your highlighter: Before you get too carried away contouring, don’t forget your highlighter!
+2. Prioritize Your Highlighter: Before you get too carried away contouring, don’t forget your highlighter!
 “Contours and highlighters play off one another to create dimension,” Bailey says.
-“I typically highlight first, along the brow bones, cheekbones, and bridge of the nose, and use the highlights as a guide as to where to place the contour and how intensely to apply it.”
+“I typically highlight first along the brow bone, cheekbone, and bridge of the nose, and use the highlights as a guide as to where to place the contour and how intensely to apply it.”
 If someone has particularly strong features and defined cheekbones (hi, Chrissy!), Bailey says he’ll only highlight and skip contouring for a softer look.